 We've got Answers.
 Ask Phil

 Jackie, getting a driver is a good idea.
 The roads can be in poor condition, and the driving just as bad.
 Jordan has a pretty high road death toll.
-It's reco... read more »about 5 years ago
+It's reco... read more »over 5 years ago